 Tom joined NRCA in 1989.
 He graduated from Creighton University in Omaha, Neb., and holds a master's in business

 administration from Northwestern University's Kellogg School of Management.
 He is recognized as an industry health and

-from the Department of Transportation, OSHA and NIOSH.
+Department of Transportation, OSHA and NIOSH.
 He also is known for his contributions to NRCA's Professional